leomd11/Data_Analysis/README.md

 # Data_Analysis
-Searching insights in data with python and r.
+Looking insights in data with python and r.